Turn 14 - Day 80 - Tidjit

 This is a Ride Patrol, leading to a Meeting Encounter against The Ruin Within.

 The enemy are an Outlaw Gang (p.154).
 Unknown Enemy is in play, so there are only 3 enemies, of whom 2 with Slings, as well as 1 Unknown Enemy marker.
 They are led by a Lieutenant.
-[Use ragtag Elain for the Petty Robbers, no doubt rounded up during a raid and pressed into duty; the Ruthless Killer is a Hu-Man terrorising them into service].
+[These will be Hu-Man outlaws].

 Godric's band have begun winding their way up a narrow path to a rocky hilltop, from which the surrounding countryside is visible for leagues on all sides (the objective is to Scout the Area (p.132)).